NiklasEi/bevy_asset_loader/README.md

 This [Bevy][bevy] plugin reduces boilerplate when loading game assets.
 The crate offers the `AssetCollection` trait and can automatically load structs that implement it.
 The trait can be derived.

 # How to use

 The `AssetLoader` is constructed with two `State`s.
 During the first state it will load the assets and check up on the loading status in every frame.
-When the assets are done loading, the collections will be inserted as resources.
-Then the plugin switches to the second state.
+When the assets are done loading, the collections will be inserted as resources, and the plugin switches to the second state.

 You can add as many `AssetCollection`s to the loader as you want.
-This id done by chaining `with_collection` calls.
-To finish the setup, the `build` function needs to be called with your `AppBuilder`.
+This is done by chaining `with_collection` calls.
+To finish the setup, call the `build` function with your `AppBuilder`.

+Now you can start your game logic from the second configured state and use the `AssetCollection`s as resources in your systems.

 ```rust
 use bevy::prelude::*;